haoozhang/haoozhang.github.io/_posts/Design Pattern/2022-12-18-Proxy Pattern.md

 ### Implementation

-We have prepared two code sample to illustrate the Proxy Pattern.
+We have prepared two code samples to illustrate the Proxy Pattern.
 One is for remote proxy, another is for protection proxy.

-For remote proxy, we take the gumball machine monitor as an example, use the Java RMI to achieve remote procedure call.
-See [here](https://github.com/haozhangms/Head-First-Design-Pattern/tree/main/RemoteProxy) for complete code sample for remote proxy.
+For remote proxy, we take the gumball machine monitor as an example, use the **Java RMI** to achieve remote procedure call.
+See [here](https://github.com/haoozhang/Head-First-Design-Pattern/tree/main/RemoteProxy) for complete code sample for remote proxy.

 ```bash
 #Run Steps